Call free on 0800 707 6229 for huge extra savings on Rail Discoveries The Isle of Man Tour

 Day 4: Snaefell Mountain Railway

-Your excursion today takes you to the summit of the island's only mountain: Snaefell.
-You begin with a journey north along Douglas promenade, travelling by historic horse-drawn tram*.
-The trams, known locally as 'toast racks', have been running since 1876 and remain a testimony to Victorian engineering, as popular today as they were when first introduced.
-You then board an electric train to take us to the fishing village of Laxey.
-Here you board the Snaefell Mountain Railway - the only electric mountain railway in the British Isles, dating from 1895.
+Begin the day with a journey along Douglas promenade by historic horse-drawn tram (departure dependent).
+The trams, known locally as 'toast racks', have been running since 1876, and are popular today as they were when first introduced.
+Next, board the electric train to the fishing village of Laxey.
+Here, join the Snaefell Mountain Railway - the only electric mountain railway in the British Isles dating from 1895 - which takes you on a scenic journey to the peak of Snaefell (weather dependent).
+Snaefell is the highest mountain and the only summit higher than 2,000 feet on the Isle of Man, rising at 2,034 feet above sea level.
+On a clear day, you can see England, Ireland, Scotland, and Wales.

 Day 5: Isle of Man